colonyengine/colony/README.md

 #lispgames on irc.libera.chat.
 Stop by if you want to help or see how to run
 what we currently have, or just to say hello.

+NOTE: The DEFINE-TEXTURE-MAP macro DSL is currently in flux in all of the example projects.
+This will be fixed once branch `psilord/define-texture-map` is completed and merged into `develop`.

 ## Overview

 Writing a game is a difficult thing.
 So we've created a system and workflow